 Mr. Savikataaq: Thank you, Mr. Chairman.
-I don't know if I'm not making myself clear, or not understanding the minister, but a municipality spends a couple hundred thousand on planning and designing of a garage.
-At the end, they're not approved for the project.
-Would they be eligible to recover their costs that they have spent on planning and designing even if they're not approved for a garage under this program?
+I don't know if I'm not making myself clear or not understanding the minister, but a municipality can spend maybe a couple hundred thousand on the planning and designing of a garage and at the end, they're not approved for the project.
+Would they be eligible to recover the costs that they have spent on planning and designing even if they're not approved for a garage under this program?
 Thank you.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-If you'll allow my Deputy, maybe if he can set it straight for me.
+If you will allow my deputy, maybe he can set it straight for me.
 Thank you, Mr. Chairman.